 In general, you should not need to calibrate this sensor.
-Each sensor is calibrated prior to being shipped to you.
-In most experiments you can simply use the default calibration, but then use the software's zeroing option and zero the sensor along the axes.
+Each sensor is calibrated prior to being shipped.
+In most experiments you can simply use the default calibration, but then use the software’s zeroing option and zero the sensor along the axes.

 Calibration may be done using the acceleration due to gravity.
-To calibrate the sensor for measuring acceleration in the horizontal direction:
+To calibrate the sensor for measuring acceleration in the horizontal direction, complete this procedure:

 If you want to calibrate for measuring acceleration in the vertical direction, follow the procedure above, but define the first calibration point as 0 g or 0 m/s2 and the second point as 2 g or 19.6 m/s2.
 Note: The two calibrations are not really that different, in both cases there is a 19.6 m/s2 difference in acceleration between the two calibration points.